yennanliu/utility_Scala/README.md

 		- Akka is a framework for concurrent and distributed applications on the JVM.
 		- Akka supports multiple programming models for concurrency
 		- Akka offers Scala, Java API
+		- All we need to implement is : `Actor`.
+Akka framework will take care rest of them
 	- Main component
 		- Actor
 			- In Akka, everything is an Actor (like OOP, everything is an object)